appvoid/carbono/api.md

 # Overview
-Carbono is a lightweight neural network library for JavaScript that supports both classification and regression tasks with multiple activation functions, optimizers, and loss functions.
+carbono is a lightweight neural network library for JavaScript that supports both classification and regression tasks with multiple activation functions, optimizers, and loss functions.

 ## New Instance
 ```javascript